bmk10/calculus_boss/README.md

 >integral of n
 >integral of n from a to b

-Any other types of queries will return unxepected results and either break the script or produce a strange PDF file.
+Any other types of queries may return unxepected results and either break the script or produce a strange PDF file.

 Please see example.math for some examples of well formed queries.